 The Social Workers we interviewed conducted between four and 12 FSVs.
 Social Workers also had mixed feelings about whether the FSV accurately identified needs and allocated appropriate coaching resources.
 Two Social Workers reported that the use of FSV information to allocate coaching was "appropriate" and provided information that was "very useful and helpful" in seeing site needs.
 Another Social Worker indicated that the "model worked," though there were some "growing pains" along the way.
 However, two other Social Workers were more critical.
 One reported that the FSV was a "good start" and the "spirit of the document [was] in the right place," but that the tool was not as effective as it could have been because it placed too much emphasis on operations and not enough focus on the role of Social Workers (or the issues they could address).
-She also felt that some sites received less Social Workers' feedback and recommendations about the support that sites needed was considered in addition to their FSV information and other data sources.
+She also felt that some sites received less Social Worker support than they needed based on the FSV.
+This Social Worker, however, appreciated the fact that Social Workers' feedback and recommendations about the support that sites needed was considered in addition to their FSV information and other data sources.
 Their feedback on site needs was also used throughout the school year to adjust dosage or intensity of coaching.
 The other Social Worker was concerned that the Social Worker allocations and workloads based on the FSV were not adequate, and indicated the FSV process resulted in delays in providing sites (and the families they serve) with the supports they needed.